Sepideh M. Alavi photo

 Daniela Sarmiento Hernandez

-Daniela Sarmiento Hernandez is a doctoral student in Clinical Psychology working under Dr. Kia-Keating.
+Daniela Sarmiento Hernández is a doctoral candidate in Clinical Psychology working with Dr. Kia-Keating and Dr. Barnett.
 Daniela received her B.S. in Psychobiology from UCLA in 2020, and her M.A. in Counseling Psychology from UCSB in 2023.
 Her research and clinical interests lie at the intersection of psychology, biology, and culture.
-She is particularly interested in studying mindfulness-based programs (MBPs) through a community-based participatory research (CBPR) lens to inform the development of interventions for youth and families.
+She is particularly interested in studying mindfulness-based programs (MBPs) through a community-based participatory research (CBPR) lens to inform the development of interventions for Latinx youth and families.
 She is also interested in exploring the role of technology to enhance mental health accessibility.
-Daniela can be contacted at dsarmientohernandez@ucsb.edu(link sends e-mail).
+Clinically, she has worked at Calm and Santa Barbara Neighborhood Clinics, supporting underserved Spanish-speaking children, adolescents, and families impacted by trauma.
+She is also a part of the Koegel Autism Center, where she offers behavior skills training and conducts assessments.

 Pauline Serrano